Dip.Psych (MBACP - Psychotherapist)

-Confidential, down to earth therapy offered.
-I have been holding psychotherapy sessions for over 10 years.
+Hi there - I am a psychodynamic psychotherapist offering confidential and down to earth counselling on a short and long term basis.
+I have been in full time private practise for 12 years now and hope that I make sessions useful, interesting - and enjoyable where possible.
 My basic orientation as a therapist lies in the recognition of how the past (distant or most recent) effects present behaviour, attitude and choice (not always in the way we would ideally like or wish) and, therefore, determines the future (thus perpetuating negative 'cycles' of experience) Therapy is a joint endeavour which aims to help people become free of such patterns or responses that cause unhappiness.
-Although therapy is not 'magic' and one should never promise a successful outcome, I am happy to say that clients who finish their therapy with me leave with a new bank of self-knowledge, clarification of issues and lifelong tools all acquired through their attendance - and, most importantly, repetitive cycles of unhappy experience broken.
+It is the process by which we bring conscious awareness to aspects of ourselves that have remained hitherto unknown and offers an insight into why certain events effect us in difficult ways.
+Although therapy is not 'magic' and requires commitment and dedication, I am happy to say that clients who finish their therapy with me leave with a new bank of self-knowledge, clarification of issues and lifelong tools all acquired through their attendance - and, most importantly, repetitive cycles of unhappy experience broken.

 In our first session, we will clarify what your expectations and goals are.
 An initial consultation allows us an introduction which will enable you to decide whether or not you would like to continue working with me.
 We will speak about what the catalyst has been in making an appointment and, as you explain, I will also describe to you in what ways therapy may help you, personally, resolve certain problems, the obstacles that may stand in our way of achieving this sometimes (how part of my job is to make this as less difficult as possible) and how through your 'free association' (talking in an environment without being judged) we will discover certain beliefs and thoughts that up until now may have remained 'unknown' yet which have had a 'dynamic' and negative effect on life (i.e psychodynamic understanding)